History of Dance: Origins, Timeline, Cultural Traditions, and Modern Evolution

 The Origin of Dance: When and Where Did Dancing Begin?

-When Was Dance Invented?
+When Did Dance Begin?

-Where Did Dancing Originate?
+Where Did Dance Originate?

-How Was Dance Used in Primitive Cultures?
+How Was Dance Used in Prehistoric and Early Societies?

 Dance as Communication